Redawt/f4-frost-guide/mo2.md

   * If this is your first time using MO2, read this article!
 It contains information that will help you understand the guide a bit better

-## Mod Installation Advice
+## Important Mod Installation Advice
 If you are completely unfamiliar with Mod Organizer 2, I recommended watching [GamerPoet's video](https://www.youtube.com/watch?v=7v0wWVuOagA) about mod installation in MO2.
 As it was made for Skyrim, it has some information that does not apply to Fallout 4, such as the Steam Workshop part which you can just ignore.
 However, the rest of the information about downloading/installing mods from Nexus still applies.
 {:.info}

 When the guide says to install a mod, it will be formatted as follows: **Main File - Unofficial Fallout 4 Patch 2.1.2b**{: .hili}.
 This is referring to the mod's category on Nexus, the file name, and the file version.
-Sometimes I will leave the file version out.
+Sometimes I will leave the file version out, in that case just download the newest version.

 ![Image of UFOP4 Files Section](./assets/images/download_example.webp "Image of UFOP4 Files Section")